mlanza/ai-literacy/201/03-brain.md

 # Brain 🧠

-At the heart of every chatbot is a model — a large language model, or LLM.
+At the heart of every chatbot is the model.
 This is the brain.
 It doesn’t store memories.
 It doesn’t update with time.
 It doesn’t know who you are or what you’re trying to do.
 It simply responds to the input it receives, based on patterns it learned during training.

 That’s important to understand: **the model is stateless**.
 Each time you interact with it, it has no idea what came before — unless that information is included in the payload.
 From its point of view, every request is a one-time job.
 No history, no assumptions.
 Just a single, isolated input stream.